MarkHanoteau/MarkHanoteau.github.io/_posts/2021-04-30-Agile-Leadership.md

 Courage:

 It is unfortunately more common that we'd like for teams to get lost into busy work; to confuse high volumes of tasks completed as high performance.
 Leaders have a duty to intervene in these instances, and to educate their teams on how important it is for them to bias their work towards output and outcome focused activities.
-It likely will take courage to break these habits and to do so leaders

-Commitment

-Focus
+It likely will take courage to break these habits - people don't like being told what they've been doing adds no value - and to do so leaders need to have a clear vision that they firmly believe in.
+As a Scrum Product Owner, I frequently refer to the Evidenced Based Management Guide to shape this vision and ensure my team's endeavors are strategic.
+It has been extremely helpful in identifying what we should focus on as a team, and what is not worth our time.

+Commitment:

+I see a lot of practices wrongly claim that they adhere to Scrum.
+One of the most common examples of this is teams skipping one of the formal Scrum meetings (Sprint Planning, Daily Scrum, Sprint Review, Sprint Retrospective).
+Each of these events are designed to make the process and work transparent, which in turn enables inspection and identification of opportunities to improve and adapt in a timely and iterative manner.
+Should you fail to respect these events, you are not following Scrum as you are deviating from the Agile benefits the framework intends to implement.
+It is important for leaders to understand the Scrum Guide, and should they decide it is the ideal framework to follow given their market pressures and scope of work, to commit to the Scrum rules.

+Focus:

+As part of their strategic planning

 Openness